Nicovz21/TeamA5/docs/GameOverview/game-overview.md

 # Features

-- One very short level
+- 6 "Worlds" containing 4 levels each, plus a final stage containing the boss
-- Two enemy types
+- Two basic enemy types
-- One NPC that you can talk to
+- ~~One NPC that you can talk to~~ One boss NPC that you can NOT talk to (we didn't add any NPC's to our levels...)
-- Player can walk, jump, and duck
+- Player can walk, jump, duck, and swim
-- Touching an enemy immediately kills you
+- Touching an enemy results in taking damage until you run out of health, after which you must restart the level
 - The level is completed when the gold box at the end of the level is touched
 - Tile map loader that supports both static and animated tiles
 - Some interesting level set pieces like jump through platforms and moving platforms
 - A map editor tool
-- A menu and credits screen
+- A menu, credits, and instructions screen

 The menu screen can be navigated using the arrow keys and the space bar to select an option.

-The player character (cat) can walk left and right using the left and right arrow keys.
-Pressing the up arrow key jumps, and pressing the down arrow key ducks.
+The player character (cat) can walk left and right using the A and D keys.
+Pressing the W key jumps, and pressing the S key ducks.
 Note that depending on the type of keyboard your computer has, you may be limited to how many keys you can press at the same time.
-If you find yourself being unable to jump when multiple other arrow keys are pressed at once, it is a keyboard problem, not a coding/Java problem.
+If you find yourself being unable to jump when multiple other keys are pressed at once, it is a keyboard problem, not a coding/Java problem.

 If you touch the gold box at the end of the level, the level will be completed.
-If you touch an enemy, you will die and be forced to restart the level.
+If you touch an enemy, you will take damage and eventually die and be forced to restart the level.
 Most of the map tiles
 (grass, dirt, trees) are solid and can be jumped on but not jumped through.
 There are a few tiles like the tree branches and the moving platform which can be jumped through and stood on (like typical jump through platforms that are common in the platforming genre).

-Clearly, this game is not finished, in fact it's pretty much just the "start" of a platformer game.
-There is one level, two enemy types (that cannot be killed in any way), and the player character's movement options are limited.
-There are many different directions the game can be taken in from here, and the backing game engine was built to support a wide variety of options that could be feasibly implemented.
+Clearly, this game is not finished (that's *your* job now).
+There are many different directions the game can be taken in from here even after being worked on for a whole semester by another team, and the backing game engine was built to support a wide variety of options that could be feasibly implemented.

 # Tools used to make this game